eshachakraborty867/QProber-ContentSummarization/README.md

 -------------------------------------
 Part (a): Document Sampling
 		  This is implemented in the function "getTop4url(url, keywords, accountKey)".
-		  This function queries the bing API for the Deep Web Database (eg. 'url': daibetes.org), for the query (stored in keywords).
+		  This function queries the bing API for the Deep Web Database as entered by the user for the value for <host> (eg. 'url': daibetes.org), for the query (stored in 'keywords').
 It then returns the top 4 urls obtained from querying the Bing API.
 		  Also in this part we have taken care to avoid returning any url that ends with '.pdf' or '.ppt'

 Part (b): Content Summary Construction